ShehapAltahawy59/MLOBS_backend_research/README.md

 The project uses MLflow for:

-* Logging model parameters and metrics.
+* Logging model parameters and metrics
-* Saving trained models.
+* Saving trained models
-* Comparing model performance.
+* Comparing model performance

 To view experiment results: